 Arizona-based Freeport suspended operations at the remote

-day in lost production, a day after the tunnel, away from its
+Operations were suspended a day after the tunnel, away from

 "Starting today, around 35 to 40 percent of workers have